DataDog/documentation/content/en/dashboards/ddsql_editor/reference/statements.md

 AGGR sum(SELECT timeseries, group1, group2 FROM (...)) ...
 {{< /code-block >}}

-For multi-layer aggregation to work, the inner query must return a table with the schema in the pattern of an AGGR statement: the first column must be a timeseries, and the remaining columns must be groups or tags.
+For multilayer aggregation to work, the inner query must return a table with the schema in the pattern of an AGGR statement: the first column must be a timeseries, and the remaining columns must be groups or tags.

 ## UNION